 The Mediterranean is an amazing part of the world if you are looking to take in many different cities and cultures on a cruise.
-There is a plethora of coastal regions across multiple countries that will capture your imagination and give you a taste of what Mediterranean Europe has to offer.
-Below are some of the most popular Mediterranean cruise stops.
+There are a plethora of coastal regions across multiple countries that will capture your imagination and give you a taste of what Mediterranean Europe has to offer.

 While exploring the city, you can take a stroll down La Rambla, one of the city’s most famous streets, lined with endless restaurants, bars, cafés, and spearheaded by La Plaça de Catalunya, a tree-lined square that is often filled with various performers and merchants, bringing a real vibrancy to the area.